What is cervical spondylotic myelopathy (CSM)?

 Symptoms of cervical spondylotic myelopathy

-Symptoms of CSM occur over time.
+Symptoms of CSM are wide-ranging and occur over time.
 They can include:

 What causes cervical spondylotic myelopathy?

-Changes in the bones, disks, and ligaments of your spine can cause pressure on the spinal cord.
+Changes in the bones, discs, and ligaments of your spine as you age can cause pressure on the spinal cord.
 Sometimes growths called bone spurs add pressure to the spine.
-These changes often occur over time due to normal aging.
-Arthritis of the spine and spinal cord trauma can be other causes of CSM.
+These changes often occur due to normal aging.
+Rheumatoid arthritis can also cause CSM as well as spinal cord trauma.

 How is cervical spondylotic myelopathy diagnosed?

 Your doctor will do a physical exam and review your symptoms.
 They will look for changes in your feeling, strength, and reflexes.
-The doctor also will do a magnetic resonance imaging (MRI) test.
+Your doctor also will do a magnetic resonance imaging (MRI) test.
 This uses radio waves to take pictures of your spine.
 The test can confirm if you have spinal cord compression in your neck.
-It also can show other problems, such as tumors, that have similar symptoms to CSM.
+It also can show other problems that have similar symptoms to CSM.
 Your doctor may have to do other tests to confirm the cause of CSM.
 One of these tests may be a CT scan.
-They also may refer you to a neurologist.
+They also may refer you to an orthopedist or neurosurgeon.

 Can cervical spondylotic myelopathy be prevented or avoided?

-You cannot prevent CSM.
-It is caused by a natural breakdown of the body as you age.
+You can’t prevent CSM.
+It’s caused by a natural breakdown of the body as you age.

 Cervical spondylotic myelopathy treatment

-Mild cases of CSM can be treated with neck braces and/or physical therapy.
-These treatments help some symptoms, but may not provide long-term relief.
-Medicines can help treat symptoms, such as pain.
-They do not help other symptoms, such as weakness or numbness.
+Mild cases of CSM can be treated with neck braces, physical therapy, and pain relief medicine.
+These treatments help some symptoms but may not provide long-term relief.
+They also don’t help other symptoms, such as weakness or numbness.
 Severe cases may require surgery.
 This can help reduce or relieve the compression of your spinal cord.

 Living with cervical spondylotic myelopathy